 Private tenant on income- related benefits.
 Living in rural social housing & on benefits Living in a low income community Living in an older home Anyone else Cavity wall insulation Yes Yes Yes Yes Yes (if hard to treat) External/solid wall insulation Yes Yes Yes Yes Yes Loft insulation Yes Yes Yes No No Heating improvements Yes No No No No

-If you install solid wall insulation inside, it will mean you sacrifice some room space.
+Getting internal solid wall insulation means sacrificing some room space.
 It can be done by building a fake wall and filling in the gap with insulating mineral wool, or installing insulation boards directly onto the walls.
+You'll need to remove anything attached to the wall, such as the radiator, or skirting boards - plus ensure it's free of damp.

-Because this changes the external appearance of your home, you'll need to find out from your local planning authority whether you need permission.
+Because this changes the external appearance of your home, you'll need to find out from your local planning authority whether you need permission, and, again, you'll need to sort out any damp you have.

 If the savings you're predicted to make don't happen, you could pay more than you actually save